Master of Arts in International Relations Application Requirements

 - $55 application fee

-Take the next step in your career and begin your application for the online Master of Arts in International Relations program today.
+Take the next step in your career and begin your application to the International Relations Online Master of Arts in International Relations program today.

 GRE Requirement and Waiver Request